Swaythana/TenderManagementSystem/README.md

 4. View biddings confirmed by the contractor.<br />

 Future Work:<br />
-1. Add the payment gateway for the user to finalise the tender<br />
+1. Add the payment gateway for the user to finalize the tender<br />
 2. Add th functionality for user to view other users bidding.<br />